U.S. defends decision to wait on Russia sanctions despite Zelenskiy plea

 "We have agreed that the deterrence effect of these sanctions is still a meaningful one, especially because -- remember, also -- we still sincerely hope that there is a diplomatic path out of this moment.

-Republican Senator Ted Cruz, speaking on Fox News, questioned if the United States has done everything it can to stop Putin.
+Republican Senator Ted Cruz, speaking on Fox News Sunday, questioned if the United States has done everything it can to stop Putin.
 "Not remotely, and tragically, Europe is on the verge of war because of the weakness, the fecklessness of Joe Biden," he said.

 Pentagon press secretary John Kirby argued that sanctioning Russia now would trigger an invasion.

-"If you punish someone for something they haven't done yet then they might as well just go ahead and do it," John Kirby, the Pentagon press secretary, said on Fox News.
+"If you punish someone for something they haven't done yet then they might as well just go ahead and do it," John Kirby, the Pentagon press secretary, said on Fox News Sunday.

 On Sunday, British Prime Minister Boris Johnson said the United States and Britain would cut off Russian companies' access to U.S. dollars and British pounds if the Kremlin orders the invasion.
 He said the Western sanctions would go much further than he has previously suggested in public.